sighupio/distribution/docs/releases/unreleased.md

               podCidr: 172.16.0.0/16
     ```

-  - `kernelParameters` to the `.spec.kubernetes.advanced`, `.spec.kubernetes.masters` and `-spec.kubernetes.nodes[]` sections, to allow customization of kernel parameters of each Kubernetes node.
+  - `kernelParameters` to the `.spec.kubernetes.advanced`, `.spec.kubernetes.masters` and `.spec.kubernetes.nodes[]` sections, to allow customization of kernel parameters of each Kubernetes node.
 Example:

     ```yaml
     spec: